Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 Today we'll show you how to create perfect subtitles.

-VTT (WebVTT) is similar to SRT but includes additional styling options and is the standard for HTML5 video players.
-Both formats are widely supported across YouTube, Vimeo, Facebook, TikTok, and virtually every video platform.
+VTT (WebVTT) is similar to SRT but adds styling options.
+It's the standard for HTML5 video players.
+Both work across YouTube, Vimeo, Facebook, TikTok, and basically every video platform.

 Why You Need a Video to SRT Converter